MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/take-a-test-api.md

 ---
-Description: The JavaScript API for the Microsoft Take a Test app allows you to do secure assessments.
+description: The JavaScript API for the Microsoft Take a Test app allows you to do secure assessments.
 Take a Test provides a secure browser that prevents students from using other computer or internet resources during a test.
 title: Take a Test JavaScript API. ms.assetid: 9bff6318-504c-4d0e-ba80-1a5ea45743da ms.date: 09/24/2020